PDM4AR/exercises/docs/06-collisionchecking.md

 ```

 In this part, you will implement the `proj_polygon` function of the `CollisionPrimitives_SeparateAxis` class.

 As arguments, the function takes in a Polygon and a Segment, and returns a Segment type.
 You are to project the Polygon onto the Segment, and return a shorter Segment that represents the resulting projection.

-Note: For this step, you will only be checked on projecting a N-sided polygon.
-However note that the function also accepts a Circle as an input argument.
-You may need to modify your implementation of the `proj_polygon` function to also accept circles, when you get to Task 3.
+Note: For this step, you will only be checked on projecting an N-sided polygon.
+However, note that the function also accepts a Circle as an input argument.
+You may need to modify your implementation of the `proj_polygon` function to also accept circles when you get to Task 3.

-#### Step 2a: Determine if Two Segments overlap or not
+#### Step 2a: Determine if Two Segments Overlap or Not
-In this step, you will implement a function that determines wether two Segments overlap or not.
+In this step, you will implement a function that determines whether two segments overlap or not.

-The segment datatype on (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:
+The segment datatype (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:

 ```python
 @dataclass(frozen=True)